johnwang412/practice-code/misc-code/kv-store/docs/tech_design-primary_and_replica.md

         IMPLICATION is that replicas should only check if all active replicas have a sequence number and not that there are as many sequence nubmers as active replicas.
-    [ ] Sequence numbers probably need to be written to disk

-[ ] How to determine whether the leader is truly down?
-What if leader comes back after long
-    network partition and a new leader already exists? (use generation numbers)

-[ ] How does new leader know what to replicate to new followers that may be behind?